heetch/regula/README.md

   })
   switch err {
     case rules.ErrRuleNotFound:
-      // when the rule doesn't exist
+      // when the ruleset doesn't exist
     case rules.ErrTypeMismatch:
-      // when the rule returns the bad type case nil:
+      // when the ruleset returns the bad type case rule.ErrNoMatch:
+      // when the ruleset doesn't match
+    case nil:
       // everything is fine
     default: